akp111/darwinbox-poc/README.md

 CREATE INDEX ix_policies_amount_range ON policies(company_id, min_amount, max_amount);

 -- Approval steps table
-CREATE TABLE approval_steps (
+-- With this, the approval step can incorporate dynamic operations like escalation, escalation time out and so on CREATE TABLE approval_steps (
     id SERIAL PRIMARY KEY,
     policy_id INTEGER NOT NULL REFERENCES policies(id),